christianbolinas/zeroknowledge/_posts/2025-03-06-algorithmica.md

 title: "Book Review: Algorithmica"
 date: 2025-03-06
 ---
-Sorry for the lack of writing!
-I've been busy writing.
-I've been working on my compiler textbooklet and my fiction book.
-The first is kind of like Crafting Interpreters, but even simpler, because I strongly feel that compilers aren't that complicated (until you get into the theory behind optimization.
-Then that shit's black magic).

 I read a lot.
 I'm in a book club (because, at 24, raging face with the actives in your old frat is really, really weird, even if you're still in the same town as your chapter).
 Fiction books are okay.
 I haven't really read a mind-blowing one since Skippy Dies.

-The main things I read are computer science textbooks, because I'm a massive nerd.
+The main things I read are computer science textbooks.
 I've made a routine out of reading them before bedtime.
 I'd watch YouTube videos instead, but I'm too ADHD to sit and pay attention to some talking head yap for an entire ten-minute video.
 My favorite is Introduction to Algorithms (CLRS).
 Algorithms, A Creative Approach is almost as good.
 I've read some great ones on other algorithm-related things,